jbritain/jbritain/README.md

 - OpenGL Shader Development, specifically writing shaders for the Minecraft mod Iris.
 - Python, doing just about anything.
 - Linux & Docker, deploying web apps and assembling server stacks that the word "monstrosity" cannot begin to describe.
-- 'Modern' Web Development, with frameworks such as Next.js and Svelte.
+- 'Modern' Web Development, with frameworks such as Angular, Next.js and Svelte.
 - 'Traditional' Web Development - Using Jekyll or Nunjucks (with express.js) for templating and writing CSS and HTML directly.
 - Desktop application development in Java.
 - Game development in Godot.